raskolnikoff/LLM_Document_Agent/README.md

 Overview
 --------
-A local, containerized LLM document Q&A agent powered by Ollama and Gradio.
+A local, containerized LLM document Q&A agent powered by Ollama and Streamlit.
-With the latest update, the system delivers highly accurate, context-rich answers from your documents, with lightning-fast and privacy-first local inference.
+This production-ready Docker deployment delivers highly accurate, context-rich answers from your documents with lightning-fast, privacy-first local inference.
-The enhanced prompt engineering and RAG architecture now provide detailed, human-like explanations for any supported content.
+The enhanced prompt engineering and RAG architecture provide detailed, human-like explanations for any supported content.

 Docker support enables reproducible, zero-config deployment on any environment.